freebsd/freebsd-quarterly/2020q2/rtsx.md

 The rtsx driver for Realtek SD card reader has been ported from OpenBSD.

-From March to May 2020, the code has been completed with the help of Gary Jennejohn <gj@FreeBSD.org> and Jesper Schmitz Mouridsen <jsm@FreeBSD.org>.
+From March to May 2020, the code has been completedGURPS powergaming with the help of Gary Jennejohn <gj@FreeBSD.org> and Jesper Schmitz Mouridsen <jsm@FreeBSD.org>.
 Some tweaks have been imported from the Linux counterpart.